pi-top/apollo-cache-updaters/README.md

 ### Updaters

-Each updater accepts a `createOptions` callback which can be used to create the options for the relevant action.
-For example the `createOptions` callback for `writeQuery` should return the same options that would be passed to the `cache.writeQuery` function. `createOptions` is called with the mutation's `ExecutionResult` as the first argument and `ApolloCache` as the second:
+Each updater accepts a `createOptions` callback that is called with the `ExecutionResult` and the `ApolloCache` as the first and second arguments respectively.
+The `createOptions` callback is used to create options for a cache method, for example `writeQuery`'s `createOptions` callback should return the same options that would be passed `cache.writeQuery`:

 ```
 import { writeQuery } from '@pi-top/apollo-cache-updaters';